undineleopold/DataAnalysis/RainAndWindMarkdown/Rain and Wind analysis.md

 import os
 import numpy as np
 import pandas as pd
-import getweatherdata
+from weatherdata import get_stations, dly_to_csv
-import matplotlib.pyplot as plt from ipywidgets import interact import ipywidgets as widgets from matplotlib.widgets import Slider, RangeSlider, CheckButtons
+import matplotlib.pyplot as plt from matplotlib.dates import num2date
+from ipywidgets import interact import ipywidgets as widgets from matplotlib.widgets import RadioButtons, Slider, RangeSlider, CheckButtons
 #the next two are not needed in newer versions of Jupyter, Python
 from IPython.display import display
 %matplotlib inline